Summertime tips and tricks for your indoor plants

 Changes in the amount of light exposure your plants get in the summertime will also change watering schedules.
 With longer days and elevated temperatures, the moisture in the soil will dry quicker than in other seasons.
 Check daily and adjust your watering routines before your plant becomes distressed.
 And a good rule of thumb is to check for overhydration as well.
 An easy-to-remember rule is: Tarnished leaves, rotten and soft patches on the leaves indicate overhydration.
 Upper leaves that are browning or growing slowly and yellowing curling of the lower leaves are signs of dehydration.

-Moving and Rotation of Plants
+Moving and rotation of plants

 When moving your plants from areas with new exposure from directional sun changes, avoid moving your plants without acclimating them first.
 If you want to move the plant, slowly expose it to its new environment by taking it to a different room or location for about an hour a day in the beginning.
 Keep increasing the duration of the exposure until it adapts fully.